Skip to page body Home A-Z Government Community

 Monitoring the Adult Mosquito Population

-Sarasota County monitors adult mosquito populations year-round.
 Mosquito peak season occurs between May through October, when there is generally more rain and warmer temperatures.
-During this peak season we do the following each day to monitor the population of mosquitoes:
+During this peak season, staff use traps placed at regular monitoring sites and those placed in response to customer calls to see three main items:

 You may sign-up for our notifications here: ALERT Sarasota